Connecting with the relentlessly helpful John Espirian

 Q. Where or who do you look to most often for inspiration and industry news?

-I learn about trends from Twitter, but my more substantial learning tends to be done via the medium of audio.
-I'm an avid listener of podcasts, audiobooks and now, as of the last couple of weeks, the audio discussions that happen on Clubhouse.
+I learn about trends from X, but my more substantial learning tends to be done via the medium of audio.
+I'm an avid listener of podcasts and audiobooks.

 =====